-Boulter, a Republican, was the representative for Texas's 13th congressional district from 1985 to 1988.
+Boulter was the representative for Texas’s 13th congressional district and was a Republican.
+He served from 1985 to 1988.

 Boulter is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1988 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Boulter sponsored and cosponsored.
 See full analysis methodology.

 Boulter sponsored bills primarily in these issue areas:

 Economics and Public Finance (22%) Foreign Trade and International Finance (17%) Finance and Financial Sector (17%) Taxation (11%) Water Resources Development (8%) International Affairs (8%) Energy (8%) Environmental Protection (8%)